WASM SYNTH, or, how music taught me the beauty of math

 Using the AudioWorklet

-concepts.
-That requires some improvisation when trying to build a synthesizer
+above concepts.
+That requires some improvisation when trying to

-for the web.
-Naively, one might think that setTimeout
+build a synthesizer for the web.
+Naively, one might think that

 and setInterval

-one to implement a ring buffer quickly.
-However, their accuracy can’t be
+implement a ring buffer quickly.
+However, their accuracy can't

 .

-still requires a push approach, as inserting just the right amount of samples
+it still requires a push approach, as inserting just the right

-per second into the output stream is kept to the developer.
-Additionally,
+amount of samples per second into the output stream is kept to the

 .